 Our customers include students, parents, and staff.
-Needs are determined by student, parent, and staff feedback, reviewing annual survey data, guidelines from the Missouri Comprehensive Counseling Program (MCCP), parent advisory committees, and collaboration with District elementary and secondary counselors.
-Services are both systematic and targeted to implement the MCCP as well as provide responsive services to individuals and groups as needed.
+Needs are determined by student, parent, and staff feedback, reviewing annual survey data, guidelines from the Missouri Comprehensive School Counseling Program (MCSCP), parent advisory committees, and collaboration with District elementary and secondary counselors.
+Services are both systematic and targeted to implement the MCSCP as well as provide responsive services to individuals and groups as needed.

-Identified Program and Tier 2 Needs:
+Identified Program and Tier 1 and 2 Needs:

 - Academic performance

-- Social and emotional well being (including mental health assessments)
+- Intrapersonal and interpersonal development

 - Educational and career planning

 - Large group, small group, and individual counseling

 - Individualized Career and Academic Plan (ICAP)

 - Student transition (level to level and building to building)

-- Career readiness

 - Leadership opportunities

 - Bullying prevention

 - Conflict Management